benjaminpetrin-zz/bitsquatting/README.md

 This data shows that single bit errors in domain names continue to take place in 2015.
-In retrospect, the use of an ad network domain was probably poorly chosen due to the provenance of ad-blockers.
-Despite that, with an average request once per day there is plenty of interesting data to be observed.
+In retrospect, the use of an ad network domain was probably poorly chosen due to the prevalence of ad-blockers.
+Despite that, an average of one confirmed bitsquatted request per day was observed.